Ravindar24/How-to-get-started-with-Django-and-master-rest-framework/README.md

 #Prerequisites

-Python Distribution From [Python Distribution Anaconda](https://www.anaconda.com/distribution/) To install for Any OS.
+Python From  [Anaconda Distribution](https://www.anaconda.com/distribution/) To install for Any OS.

 # Django Installation

-All you
+Navigate To Anaconda Prompt.